HosseinTahami/Learning/Learning_RabbitMQ/ReadMe.md

 - After enabling the management plugin, you can access the management interface at `http://localhost:15672/` with the default credentials: username: guest, password: guest.
 - `rabbitmq-plugins list -e`: Lists enabled plugins.
 (Explicit)
 - `rabbitmq-plugins list -E`: Lists enabled plugins.
 (Explicit & Implicit)
+- `rabbitmq-plugins list -m`: Lists plugins.
+(Minimal Version)
+- `rabbitmq-plugins list -v`: Lists plugins.
+(Verbose Version)
 - `rabbitmq-plugins directories`: Displays the directories where RabbitMQ plugins are installed.
+- `rabbitmq-plugins disable Plugin-Name`: This will disable the plugin that you want.

 ## 🔒 Authentication and Authorization